splashkit/splashkit-translator/README.md

  * thing you need to do is load a sound effect or music file.
 You can do this
  * by calling the `load_sound_effect(string name)` function to the
  * `load_music(string name)` function.
+ *
+ * @attribute static audio
  */
 ```

+Any attributes set in a header file docblock will apply those attributes to all
+docblocks inside that file.
+In the example above, all docblocks will have
+`@attribute static audio` added to them _unless_ `@attribute static` is already
+listed in a docblock.

 ## Function Docblocks